 What is Medicare Part C?

 Medicare Part C is Medicare's private health plan option.
 Also known as Medicare Advantage, Medicare Part C plans are a type of Medicare health plan offered by companies that contract with Medicare to provide all... is another name for Medicare Advantage.
 There’s no difference between Part C plans and Medicare Advantage plans.
-The Medicare is a federal health insurance program for people ages 65 and older and people with certain disabilities.... organizes benefits in lettered parts, A, B, C, and D. Parts A and B are Original Medicare.
-And Part D is for Medicare Part D is Medicare's prescription drug plan program.
-Plans are offered by private insurance companies and cover outpatient prescriptions.....
+The Medicare is a federal health insurance program for people ages 65 and older and people with certain disabilities. organizes benefits in lettered parts, A, B, C, and D. Parts A and B are Original Medicare.
+And Part D is for Medicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
+Part D plans provide cost-sharing on covered medications in four different phases: deductible, initial coverage, coverage gap, and catastrophic.
+Each....

 What Are Medicare Advantage PPO Plans?